Shulk97/JPEG_detection_Resnet_SSD/README.md

 8) The architecture is the same as 5) until CbCr and Y are concatenated.
 Then, the information only go through CB5 of original Resnet.
    The results are not that bad compared to other expriments and regarding the shallowness of the architecture.
-This architecture is useful for detection part because it avoids dimensions problems and then allows to keep the extra-feature layers unchanged. (see explanations in detection part)
+This architecture is useful for detection part because it avoids dimensions problems and then allows to keep the extra-feature layers of SSD unchanged. (see explanations in detection part)

 9) Another architecture experimented for object detection.
-To avoids dimensions problems with SSD, cbcr is concatenated to Y between CB4 and CB5.
+To avoids dimensions problems with SSD, CBCR is concatenated to Y between CB4 and CB5.
    Thus, CbCr only go through CB5 and then colour is not taken into account by CB4.

 10) Experimentation of the deconvolution-RFA architecture of the Über article.
 The results are the best of all the architectures tested which is consistent with the results of Über.